List of 100-point games in college football: Team appearances on list

-Oklahoma leads the pack of most 100+ point victories with 8, followed by Georgia Tech with 5.
-Wesleyan holds the distinction of losing the most 100+ point games with 5, where Kingfisher College and Oklahoma Baptist are second with three each.
+Oklahoma has scored at least 100 points in the most games with eight, followed by Centre and Georgia Tech with five.
+Georgia Tech holds the single season record for most games scoring at least 100 points, with three in 1918.

+Wesleyan has allowed at least 100 points in the most games with five, followed by Bethel (KY), Cumberland (TN), Kansas City (KS), Kingfisher, Montana Western, Oklahoma Baptist, Oklahoma City, Phillips, and Southwestern Oklahoma State with three each.
+Kansas City (KS) allowed the most 100 point games in a single season, with three in 1923.

 Excluding games in the 19th century and early 1900s, the Houston Cougars are the only current FBS team to score 100 points against another FBS team, against Tulsa in 1968.

-A total of 19 teams have both won and lost 100 point games: Amherst, Arkansas, Colorado, Idaho State, King (TN), Louisville, Marion Military Institute, Michigan State, Missouri School of Mines (now Missouri S&T), NC State, New Mexico, North Central, Northern Illinois, Pacific (OR), Penn State, Pittsburg State, Rochester, Tulsa, and Virginia.
+A total of 24 teams have both won and lost 100 point games: Amherst, Arkansas, Carroll (MT), Colorado, Creighton, Idaho State, King (TN), Louisville, Marion Military Institute, Michigan State, Midland, Missouri S&T, NC State, New Mexico, North Central, Northeastern Oklahoma A&M, Northern Illinois, Pacific (OR), Penn State, Peru State, Pittsburg State, Rochester, Tulsa, and Virginia.

-Virginia and Pacific (OR) are the only teams to win and lose a 100-point game in the same season.
-In 1890, Virginia lost to Princeton 115-0 and defeated Randolph-Macon 136-0.
-In 1923, Pacific (OR) lost to Chemawa Indian School 104-0 and beat George Fox, then called Pacific College, 118-0.
+Virginia is the only team to win and lose a 100-point game in the same season.
+In 1890, Virginia lost to Princeton 115-0 and defeated Randolph-Macon 136–0.

 Least margin of victory

-In only one game did the losing team score more than 7 points, with North Central scoring 32 points in 1968 and North Park winning by "only" 72 points.
+The losing team has scored more than seven points in only two games.
+North Central scored 32 points in 1968 and North Park won by "only" 72 points.
+Oklahoma Panhandle State scored 13 in 1922 to lose to West Texas A&M by 91 points.

 Games by decade

-The 1920 season produced the most 100 point games in a single year with 17, but the 1910s proved to be the decade with the most 100 point games with 96.
-From 1910 to 1929, a total of 147 games were played with 100 points scored by one side, meaning 67.7% of all such games were in this 20-year period.
+The 1920 season produced the most 100 point games in a single year with 17, but the 1910s proved to be the decade with the most 100 point games with 128.
+From 1910 to 1929, a total of 197 games were played with 100 points scored by one side, meaning 70% of all such games were in this 20-year period.